 We collect and process personal information about members and staff of EMBRC-ERIC partner institutions within the EMBRC-ERIC research infrastructure or organisations we connect with.
 We process this information in light of our legitimate interests, including our interest in providing our services to our users (members and partners), managing ongoing joint activities and fostering further scientific collaborations.

 We collect and process personal data needed to carry out any of our obligations arising from any contracts between you and us, on the legal basis of performance of a contract.

-The EMBRC-ERIC access portal offers users the opportunity to submit proposals and apply for research infrastructure access visits.
-These applications are made by submitting a proposal through an online portal and applications are peer reviewed.
+The EMBRC-ERIC access portal allows users to submit access requests and apply for research infrastructure access visits.
+These applications are made by submitting a proposal through the online access management system ARIA, operated by Instruct-ERIC, and applications are peer reviewed.
 Additional personal data is required in the form of your research references and biography.
-Personal data will be kept private and only visible to EMBRC-ERIC Headquarters staff and external reviewers bound by a non-disclosure agreement or staff members within EMBRC partner site(s) who will host your visit.
+Personal data will be kept private and only visible to EMBRC-ERIC Headquarters staff, external reviewers bound by a non-disclosure agreement and staff members within EMBRC partner site(s) who will host your visit.

 More specifically, we use the personal data you provide for the purpose of reviewing your application, arranging the services, and to communicate with you throughout the access process.
-We process your data on the basis of the proposal contract which we ask you to agree to at the final stage of the online proposal system.
+We process your data on the basis of the access contract we ask you to agree to at the final stage of the online proposal.
 We are required to maintain personal data for the purposes of reporting to our General Assembly and funders and to comply with EU or French law related to financial recording.

 7. Applying for use of EMBRC-ERIC services

 Users can access EMBRC-ERIC services by two means: 1) by sending a request via email (writing to email@example.com) or 2) through the submission of an online application (by the means of the online access management system ARIA, operated by Instruct-ERIC, third party and data processor for EMBRC-ERIC of such requests).